RTMP vs RTSP: Key Differences and Use Cases

 Control Commands

 One of RTSP’s standout features is the level of control it provides.
 Users can play, pause, rewind, or fast-forward content directly from the server.
-This makes RTSP an excellent choice for applications that prioritize interactive playback, such as VoD systems or surveillance setups.
+This makes RTSP an excellent choice for applications that prioritize interactive playback, such as VOD systems or surveillance setups.

 Flexible Transport Protocols

-Limitation of Using RTSP
+Limitations of Using RTSP

 High Latency